-- The student must enroll and complete the correspondence course within the semester (or the combined summer term) for which the hours are being used for aid purposes.
+- The student must enroll and complete the iStudy course within the semester (or the combined summer term) for which the hours are being used for aid purposes.

 - The student must reach the midpoint of course(s) by the established deadline.
 The exact date is posted in the Announcements section of the course in Blackboard.

 What are the Requirements to Receive State of MS Financial Aid for iStudy Courses?

 - State Aid will not be held for midpoint completion, but dropping or failing to complete an iStudy course that was counting towards the full-time enrollment requirement for State Aid will affect future State Aid eligibility.

 What are the Requirements to Receive Institutional Aid for iStudy Courses?